Pelswick: Thanks for doing that, but it's my legs that don't work, not my teeth.

 - In Mr. Holland's Opus, Mr. Holland is quite aware of this trope and wary of it.
 When his wife suggests that their deaf son be sent to a special school, he's against the idea, claiming they'll "treat him like he's retarded."

-- An urban legend tells a tale of a guy who has one of his car's tires deflated while in front of a lunatic asylum.
+- An urban legend tells the tale of a guy who has one of his car's tires deflated while in front of a lunatic asylum.
 While he changes the tire he puts the bolts on the rim, just as a car goes through, scattering them.
-The man is unable to find the bolts he needs, so one of the lunatic patients tells him to use one bolt from each other wheel.
+The man is unable to find the bolts he needs, so one of the patients tells him to use one bolt from each other wheel.
 He does and is surprised that the lunatic had that good idea.
-The lunatic's response?
+The patient's response?
 "I'm crazy, not stupid."

 - Most adults treat Agnes Thatcher, who is deaf, this way in Is That You, Miss Blue? and some girls even set her up with a blind guy at a dance.
-She especially resents people writing notes to her since she's an expert lipreader, and will write "What?" in reply.
+She especially resents people writing notes to her since she's an expert lipreader and will write "What?" in reply.

-- In the novel Doctors, psychiatric intern Barney is shocked to realize that the man he's been talking to is one of the patients, rather than a fellow doctor, because the man has proven himself to be so intelligent.
+- In the novel Doctors, psychiatric intern Barney is shocked to realize that the man he's been talking to is one of the patients rather than a fellow doctor because the man has proven himself to be so intelligent.
 The same man continues to impress him throughout his time spent on the ward, with his impeccable knowledge of Shakespeare.

 - In the Sweet Valley High novel "That Fatal Night", football star Ken Matthews is blinded in a car accident.
 Despite initially trying to take care of himself, he comes to believe this trope, to the point where his would-be girlfriend is waiting on him hand and foot and feeling guilty for not being at his beck and call.
 She finally blows up at him over his ingratitude, at which point he finally realizes that he ISN'T incapable of taking care of himself.